-- · require us to obtain and maintain certain licenses and qualifications; - · limit the interest rates, fees and other charges we are allowed to charge; - · limit or prescribe certain other terms of our automobile contracts; - · require specific disclosures to our customers; - · define our rights to repossess and sell collateral; and - · maintain safeguards designed to protect the security and confidentiality of customer information.
+- · require us to obtain and maintain certain licenses and qualifications; - · limit the interest rates, fees and other charges we are allowed to charge; - · limit or prescribe certain other terms of our automobile contracts; - · require specific disclosures to our customers; - · define our rights to repossess and sell collateral; and - $\cdot$ maintain safeguards designed to protect the security and confidentiality of customer information.

 Our industry is also at times investigated by regulators and offices of state attorneys general, which could lead to enforcement actions, fines and penalties, or the assertion of private claims and law suits against us.
 The Federal Trade Commission ("FTC") has the authority to investigate consumer complaints against us, to conduct inquiries at its own instance, and to recommend enforcement actions and seek monetary penalties.
 The FTC has conducted an inquiry into our practices, and proposed remedial action against us in 2014, to which we consented.
-See "Legal Proceedings - FTC Action."
 The CFPB has adopted regulations that place us and other companies similar to us under its supervision.
-Our industry is also under investigation by the United States Department of Justice, which is conducting an inquiry that appears to be focused on securitization practices.
+Our industry has also been under investigation by the United States Department of Justice, which is conducting an inquiry that appears to be focused on securitization practices.
 In that inquiry, we received a subpoena in January 2015, which required that we produce specified documents.
-We are cooperating with that inquiry.
-Such inquiry could in the future result in the imposition of damages, fines or civil or criminal claims and/or penalties.
-No assurance can be given as to the ultimate outcome of the inquiry or any resulting proceeding(s), which might materially and adversely affect us.
+We have been advised by the Department of Justice that we have provided such information as is required, and that no enforcement action against us is recommended.
+Although the inquiry commenced January 2015 is thus completed as to us, no assurance can be given as to whether some other government agency may commence inquiries into or actions against us, nor as to whether the DOJ may recommence its investigation, any of which hypothetical proceedings might materially and adversely affect us.